ybai62868/OpenCL_Xilinx-Intel_HeteroCL/README.md

 ## HeteroCL(FPGA'19 Best Paper Award!)

 If you do not know HeteroCL, you can figure it out through this [link](https://github.com/cornell-zhang/heterocl).
-It is a open source project developed by [Computer Systems Lab, Zhang-Group](http://heterocl.csl.cornell.edu/web/)
+It is an open source project developed by [Computer Systems Lab, Zhang-Group](http://heterocl.csl.cornell.edu/web/)

 ![arch image](docs/arch.png)